Sunscreen-tech/spf/README.md

 Encrypted 2 + 7 = 9
 ```
 # License
-This is currently licensened under [APGLv3](https://www.gnu.org/licenses/agpl-3.0.html).
+This is currently licensed under [APGLv3](https://www.gnu.org/licenses/agpl-3.0.html).
 If you require a different license, please [email us](mailto:hello@sunscreen.tech) and we'll see what we can do.

 # Disclaimers
 This code has *not* been audited.
 Use at your own risk.